lasselundstenjensen/itu-bds-sdse-dagger-and-github/README.md

 # itu-bds-sdse-dagger-and-github
 Dagger and Python in a GitHub workflow.

-Supporting code examples and part of the ITU SDSE'24 course on the Data Science track:
+Supporting code examples and part of the ITU BDS MLOPS'25 course on the Data Science track:
 [Introducing Dagger](https://lasselundstenjensen.github.io/itu-bds-sdse/lessons/workflows-introducing-dagger/what-is-dagger)